 Learn more about Booz Allen's diverse culture and environment of inclusion that fosters respect and opportunity for all employees.

-Ideas are my currency—I believe in bringing the best innovations and new approaches to my projects.
-As consultants, our value is measured by the ideas we bring to our clients.
+Ideas are our currency—I believe in bringing the best innovations and new approaches to my projects.
+As consultants, our value is measured by the ideas we bring to our clients and the impacts we have on their mission.

 Frank is currently helping with transformation efforts for the Deputy Under Secretary of the Air Force, Management and its financial management, personnel, installation and mission support, and civil engineering engagements.
 Frank and his team support these engagements with complete services of organizational change management, such as business process mapping, playbook development, organizational change awareness, understanding, and acceptance.
 Other services include strategic planning, business case analysis, modeling and simulation, cyber, performance measurement, and organizational structure and human capital management to facilitate organizational optimization.